danielplatt/sentence-arithmetic/README.md

 ## Data generation:

 1. Run https://github.com/pgcorpus/gutenberg to download Gutenberg books.
 (At time of writing, aleph.gutenberg.org doesn't work, and I used gutenberg.pglaf.org::gutenberg instead.)

 2. Put .txt files in data/raw (can be in subfolders)

 3. Run data/generate_dataset.py

-4. New active/sentence pairs will be appended to data/processed/active_passive.tsv
+4. New active/sentence pairs will be appended to data/processed/active_passive_full.tsv

+5. Run beautify_sentences.py which generates active_passive_full_beautiful.tsv.
+It removes notoriously poorly parsed sentences containing semicolons, parentheses, and quotation marks.
+Also converts to truecase.

 ## Data analysis on simple example sentences